Retrieval-Augmented Generation for Natural Language Processing: A Survey: Overview

 This section gives an overview of RAG for NLP.
+An RAG system utilizes the external knowledge base $\boldsymbol D $ to enhance the generation system.
+Taking external documents as an example, $\boldsymbol D $ consists of external documents, each of which contains a set of chunks $c_i \in \boldsymbol{C_i}$.
+These chunks are transformed into vector embedding using an embedding model.
+When inputting a query $q$, which is embedded as a vector, the retriever in the RAG system retrieves top-$k$ chunks $Z_q=\{z_1, z_2, \dots, z_k\}$ most relevant to the query $q$.
+The RAG system can use different retrieval fusion to fuse the retrieved chunks, which is discussed in Section \ref{sec:fusion}.
+The overall process is formulated as follows:

-As shown in Figure~\ref{fig:overview}, RAG typically consists of three modules, the retriever, the generator, and retrieval fusions.
+\edit{As shown in the above equations, the RAG system typically consists of three modules: the retriever, the generator, and the retrieval fusions.}

-\textbf{Retriever} module usually comprises three components: an encoder for encoding inputs into embeddings, an efficient indexing that supports approximate nearest neighbor search, and the datastore for storing external knowledge in the form of key-value pairs.
+\textbf{Retriever} module usually comprises three components: an encoder for encoding inputs into embeddings, an efficient indexing that supports approximate nearest neighbor (ANN) search, and a vector database for storing external knowledge in the form of key-value pairs.
 The main challenge in the retriever module is \textit{finding the optimal trade-off between retrieval efficiency and retrieval quality}.
-The retrieval efficiency refers to how fast the relevant information can be obtained, which involves accelerating encoding, efficient indexing, batch querying in the datastore, etc. The retrieval quality refers to how relevant the information can be retrieved, which involves chunk representation learning, advanced approximate nearest neighbor search algorithms, etc.
+The retrieval efficiency refers to how fast the relevant information can be obtained, which involves accelerating encoding, efficient indexing, batch querying in the vector database, etc. The retrieval quality refers to how relevant the information can be retrieved, which involves chunk representation learning, advanced ANN search algorithms, etc.

-\textbf{Retrieval Fusions} aims to leverage the retrieved information to augment the generation.
-These fusion techniques can be categorized into three major types: query-based fusion, latent fusion, and logits-based fusion.
-The query-based fusion augments inputs with retrievals before feeding them into the generators.
-The logits-based fusion focuses on the output logits of generators and fuses the retrievals logits for more robust logits.
-The latent fusion refers to introducing retrieval representations into the latent representations of generators, thus implicitly improving the models' performance.
+\textbf{Retrieval Fusions} aim to leverage the retrieved information to augment the generation. \edit{These retrieval fusions can be categorized into four major types: query-based fusion, logits-based fusion, latent fusion, and parametric fusion.} The query-based fusion augments inputs with retrievals before feeding them into the generators.
+The logits-based fusion focuses on the output logits of generators and fuses the retrieval logits for more robust logits.
+The latent fusion refers to introducing retrieval representations into the latent representations of generators, thus implicitly improving the models' performance. \edit{The parametric fusion refers to the process of encoding external knowledge into Low-Rank Adaptation (LoRA) modules, which are subsequently merged into the model's weights to inject the retrieved information.
+Specifically, the top-$k$ most relevant LoRA modules are selected and integrated, thereby augmenting the model with task-specific knowledge without modifying its original parameters.}